mustafagulhan/messaging-app/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Contact
 Mustafa Gülhan - [GitHub](https://github.com/mustafagulhan)

 ## Acknowledgments
-- Special thanks to Dr. İhsan PENÇE for project supervision
+- Special thanks to Asst.
+Prof. Dr. İhsan PENÇE for project supervision
 - Thanks to all contributors who participated in testing and development